jadonk/bonescript/README.md

 b.stopWatchdog();	// This function stops the watchdog timer.
 ```

-Deviation from Bonescript
+Differences from bonescript
 -------------------------
-OctalBoneScript is completely API compatible with bonescript.
-There are however a few changes which you should keep in mind while using OctalBoneScript.
+OctalBoneScript is completely API compatible with actual bonescript.
+There are however a few changes which you should keep in mind though.

-* Pins P8_7, P8_8, P8_9 needs to be written as P8_07, P8_08, P8_09 in your code
+* Pins P8_7, P8_8, P8_9 have to be denoted as P8_07, P8_08, P8_09 in your code.
 * ```pinMode``` function now takes only 3 arguments.
-Please also note that this function is fully __asynchronous__ therefore use callback to know whether the pinMode execution is complete.
+Please also note that this function is fully __asynchronous__ therefore always use callback to know whether the pinMode execution has occured successfully.
 Its format is: ```pinmode(pin, direction, callback)```.
 Additional direction variable ```INPUT_PULLDOWN``` is also added.
-It asserts mode automatically and sets slew rate as fast by default
+It asserts mode automatically and sets slew rate as fast by default.
 * ```stopAnalog(pin, callback)``` function added to stop analog output on pin

-We encourage you to report if issues if you face any.
-We will try our best to resolve errors in the code.
+We encourage you to report issues rightaway if you face any.
+We will try our best to be of help.